Compare School Options

 Choose your area of study

-People with this degree can work in both public and private schools but also can find work as social workers, mental health counselors, juvenile justice counselors, or community services managers.
-Those who would like to work in a school should know they’ll need state-issued credentials or a license, which the school should advise how to obtain.
+People with this degree can work in both public and private schools and can also find work as social workers, mental health counselors, juvenile justice counselors, or community services managers.
+Those who would like to work in a school should know they’ll need state-issued credentials or a license, which the school should advise on how to obtain.
+If you already know what you would like to do after you graduate, look for programs that are a good fit for this career path.

 Research schools and programs